Find Affordable College Courses

 Towson, MD

-Our 2023 rankings named Towson University the most popular school in Maryland for special education students working on their bachelor’s degree.
-Towson is a very large public school located in the city of Towson.
+Our analysis found Towson University to be the most popular school for special education students who want to pursue a bachelor’s degree in Maryland.
+Towson is a fairly large public school located in the small city of Towson.

 Of the 165 students majoring in special ed at Towson, 8% are male and 92% are female.